harness/ff-proxy/README.md

 If you'd like to build and run the Relay Proxy on Windows see [Windows](./docs/windows.md).

 ## Endpoints
-For info on the external Harness SaaS endpoints the Relay Proxy communicates with see [Endpoints](./docs/endpoints.md).
+For info on the external Harness SaaS endpoints the Relay Proxy communicates with see [Outbound Endpoints](./docs/outbound_endpoints.md).
+For info on the Relay Proxy endpoints your sdks will connect to see [Inbound Endpoints](./docs/inbound_endpoints.md).

 ## Debugging
 For help on debugging your Relay Proxy install see [Debugging](./docs/debugging.md).